Wonderfall/docker-nextcloud/README.md

 - No **running** root processes **except on start** (reducing privileges afterwards).
 - Environment variables provided (see below).

+### Security
+As many images from the time it was first made, this image follows the principle of degrading privileges.
+It runs first as root to ensure permissions are set correctly and then only makes use of the UID/GID of your choice.
+While I agree it's not perfect (due to Linux insecurity), it seemed the best security/comfort balance at the time and it'll remain so for a while.

 ### Tags
 - **latest** : latest stable version.
 - **20.0** : latest 20.0.x version (stable, recommended)